bitcoinbrisbane/ProofOfCitation/README.md

 </Paper>
 ```

-Signing the paper
+####Signing the paper
 Each Author then signs the paper, and adds their signature in the signature attribute of the author element.

-Submit the paper to provider
+####Submit the paper to provider

 ##Peer review
-A review of a paper, is to simple cite and modify.
+A review of a paper is to simple cite and modify.
+Thought:  There might be an oppertunity to cite and create that as part of the "next" document.
+[75c766e2e2530d5f255954f3de784ef5997643200ac2b19c0b465cfd08247aa3 p1-p2] could cite the above paper from page 1 to page 2.

 ##Role of the software
 1. Parse the bitcoin block chain looking for values in the OP_RETURN field.